Sriiinini/CovidSG-Project/README.md

 ## Project Overview

 This project serves as a personal showcase of my contributions during my time in COVID Operations.
-Amid the global spread of COVID, countries worldwide began disseminating data to the public to track the virus's transmission.
-Each country introduced its own version of a COVID dashboard, providing real-time insights to help people assess risk and understand local situations.
+Amid the global spread of COVID, countries worldwide began disseminating real-time data insights to help the public assess risk and understand local situations.

-Meant as a demonstration, it provides a glimpse into the impactful work I undertook and the value I brought to my team.
-The valuable insights derived from this project provides a good understanding of the pandemic's impact during the period of 2020-2021 in Singapore.
+Because my actual work is confidential, I can't share what I did during my work stint.
+So, this project acts as a demonstration, offering a glimpse into the important work I did and the value I brought to my team.
+The valuable insights from this project help understand how the pandemic impacted Singapore from 2020 to 2021.

 ## Data Sources